 3. Fiction: submissions are limited to 2500 words, 2 stories.

 4. Essay: submissions are limited to 1000 words.
 We are interested in all topics: individual writers, literary criticism, form, etc. Please do not confuse essay with review.

-Send your e-mail to: email@example.com.
-In the body of your e-mail, place your name, address, e-mail, and the title of your story at the top followed by your work.
+7. Send your e-mail to: email@example.com.
+In the body of your e-mail, place your name, address, e-mail, and the title of your story/poem at the top followed by your work.
 Use rich text.
 Be sure to use a standard font, such as Times Roman.

-8. Notification: Writers receive notification of acceptance/rejection via an email form letter.
+9. Notification: Writers receive notification of acceptance/rejection via an email form letter three (3) weeks after the close of submissions.
 Because of the volume of submissions we receive, we cannot provide personal responses or critiques for rejected work.